technowar/Imgur-CLI/README.md

 #### Disclaimer

-Not fully tested on all platforms especially with Windows.
+Will not run on Windows.

 Please do not hesitate to [open issues](https://github.com/technowar/Imgur-CLI/issues) and/or [contribute](https://github.com/technowar/Imgur-CLI/pulls).